Do we still need customer service on the phone?

 Next-level possibilities of telephony

-For many companies, telephony is still the main channel – for some, telephone inquiries even account for over 50% of all customer interactions.
-However, modern technologies are also transforming the traditional telephone hotline into a highly efficient service platform.
+For many companies, telephony remains a primary channel – often accounting for more than 50% of all customer interactions.
+Modern technologies are transforming this channel into an efficient service platform.

 Telephony in customer service: an expensive relic?